This

 says Yes-and-Yes,* claiming that

-choose to use metacognitive strategies a little or a lot, for personally
+use metacognitive strategies a little or a lot, for personally customized

-I'll finish writing this tonight, May 3, and will link to the exact locations
+this during June 11-14, and will link to the two exact locations within the

 general strategies and specific strategies: Teachers can use only general strategies (e.g. those of Cohen, or SRL ,...) or combine